grussdorian/roller-skate/README.md

 # roller-skate
 Roll Roll Rooooll on your new pair of roller-skates.
 Extension to track prices and available sizes!

 This chrome based extension helps you to track current prices for products that you added.
+Install the chrome extension by loading unpacked extension from dev menu in chrome based browsers.

+### Issues
+- Support for manifest v3 coming soon
-Support for more websites coming soon!
+- Support for more websites coming soon!